 By example, CCH mobilized homeless moms to ask Illinois legislators to create Homeless Prevention grants.
-Almost 100,000 Illinois households have been assisted since 2000.
+More than 101,000 Illinois households have been assisted since 2000.
 Administered by community providers, the state provides one-time grants to help families avoid foreclosure or eviction.
-Follow-up studies show that 86% remained housed 18 months later.
+Follow-up studies show that 88% remained housed.

 Unfortunately, state support for homeless prevention yo-yos over the years, so CCH must advocate every year for its funding.
 Illinois increased prevention funding to $11 million in FY 2007 and FY 2008.
 But by FY 2012, funding was less than $1.5 million and federal stimulus for prevention grants was running out.
 Working with our homeless leaders, community supporters and Housing Action Illinois, CCH persuaded legislators to restore $4 million in FY 2013.

 • Community organizing trains homeless people to advocate on key issues.
 Each year, more than 4,500 people participate in weekly to monthly outreach programs at shelters, transitional housing and street programs across Chicago.
 Hundreds of shelter residents later work with us at rallies, meetings and trips to City Hall or Springfield.